 Don’t Skip the Warm Up

-The following is a 10 minute warm up that you can add to your own exercise arsenal.
+The following is a 8-10 minute warm up routine.
 The movements done in this warm up are not the well trodden stretches learned in your third grade P.E. class.
 This warm up routine uses a mix of dynamic stretching, strength training exercises, and light cardiovascular training.

 Part 1 (5 minutes): Dynamic Stretching and Strength Training Exercises